quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ~~~
 {: #ackframe-def title="AckFrame definition"}

-Note: the packet ranges in AckFrame.acked_ranges do not necessarily have to be
+Note that the packet ranges in AckFrame.acked_ranges do not necessarily have to be
 ordered (e.g., \[\[5,9\],\[1,4\]\] is a valid value).

-Note: the two numbers in the packet range can be the same (e.g., \[120,120\] means
+Note that the two numbers in the packet range can be the same (e.g., \[120,120\] means
 that packet with number 120 was ACKed).
 However, in that case, implementers SHOULD
 log \[120\] instead and tools MUST be able to deal with both notations.